Table of Content

 Smart locks are electronic door locks that combine components (circuitry) and a latching mechanism to provide secure access control solutions.
 Their main components are the microcontroller unit (MCU), motor driver, wireless communication module, battery power management, sensors, and user interface components like keypads or biometric sensors.

-Smart Locks are typically battery-powered IoT devices or embedded devices that require ultra-low power capabilities and use Bluetooth LE, Zigbee, Thread, Wi-Fi, and Z-Wave.
+Smart Locks are typically battery-powered IoT devices or embedded devices that require ultra-low power capabilities and use wireless protocols such as Bluetooth LE, Zigbee, Thread, Wi-Fi, and Z-Wave.

 Smart Lock Design and Development